theowenyoung/archive-actionsflow/docs/webhook.md

 ---
-title: Webhook API
+title: "Webhook Syntax"
-metaTitle: Actionsflow Webhook API
+metaTitle: "Webhook Syntax for Actionsflow"
 ---

 Some triggers (like [telegram_bot](https://github.com/actionsflow/actionsflow/tree/master/packages/actionsflow-trigger-telegram_bot)) may provide webhook option, so you can get updates more timely.